kamilburda/batcher/docs/sections/Intro.md

 This is a work-in-progress plug-in that is currently not usable.

-## Features
+## What can Batcher do?

-* Export in any file format provided by GIMP and third-party plug-ins
+* Export layers in any file format provided by GIMP and third-party plug-ins
 * Batch edit layers with any GIMP procedure or plug-in
 * Limit export/editing to layers matching constraints